WayneJace/WayneJace/README.md

 ## Hi there 👋
+I'm currently a student at Utah State University working towards a degree in the Natural Resource Department.
+I'm currently in Advanced GIS and look forward to imporving my projects within Github.
 <!--
 **WayneJace/WayneJace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.